WU-BIMAC/MicroMetaApp.github.io/README.md

 ----

-## The current version of Micro Meta App beta v0.0.22!
+## The current version is beta v0.0.22!

 This is a *beta* release and the source code is [available here](https://github.com/WU-BIMAC/4DNMicroscopyMetadataToolReact).

 See the [changelog]() for more details.

-## Micro Meta App beta v0.0.26 is coming soon!
+## Micro-Meta App beta v0.0.26 is coming soon!

 **Tovards the next beta version**.